Legalisation of documents from Bulgaria for use in the Netherlands

 For an apostille

 To get your document legalised with an apostille, contact the Bulgarian authorities.
-For details see the website of the Hague Conference on Private International Law (HCCH).
+You can find the address on the site of the Hague Conference on Private International Law (HCCH).
+This website is in English.

 Verification of your document